htadwilliams/Glue/readme.md

 * Multiple macros may be "ripple fired" from a single trigger.
 * Mouse movement and clicking supports multiple coordinate modes (relative, absolute, and normalized 0-65,535).
 * Macro actions include:
-  - keyboard keys
+  - keyboarding
   - mouse buttons (clicking with or without movement)
   - mouse movement (with or without clicking buttons)
-  - typing long strings
   - playing sounds
   - repeating other macros
-  - cancelling actions by name (or all actions)
+  - cancelling queued actions by name (or all actions)
+  - toggle mouse input lock

 ## GUI: